MohabAbdElMohsen/DigiTo-Web-Server-Local-Testing/README.md

-# Steps To Run a Unity WebGL Build on a Web Server
+# Steps To Run a Unity WebGL Build on a Local Web Server

 ## Step 1: Ensure you have installed the `NodeJS Runtime Environment` on your PC.
 [Download NodeJS](https://nodejs.org/en/download)